kkkgo/vlmcsd/README.md

 If you don't have man, you may also use the .txt, .html and .pdf files in the man directory.

-> This code is dowloaded from the mydigitallife forum.
+> This is a copy from the mydigitallife forum.
 > https://forums.mydigitallife.net/threads/emulated-kms-servers-on-non-windows-platforms.50234/